 Peter said to them, "Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.

 - Acts 2:38

-Paul explains that the new symbol and ceremony, baptism (immersion in water) now expresses a new truth received and activated by faith.
+Paul explains that the new symbol and ceremony, baptism (immersion in water), now expresses a more complete truth received and activated by faith.
 In baptism, we receive the blessings realized by the coming of the promise brought into this world by the Jewish people through the agency of the Holy Spirit.
 Paul explains that through baptism, a believer re-enacts the death, burial and resurrection of Jesus Christ.
 He points out, however, that our symbolic physical death, burial and resurrection in the waters of baptism has, not symbolic but actual spiritual results that circumcision only pointed to but could never accomplish.

-The original problem that the promise of God was sent to fix was the problem of sin.
+The original problem that the promise of God was sent to fix was the issue of sin.
 Since Adam, all were guilty of sin and condemned to eternal separation from God because of it (Romans 3:23; Romans 6:23).

 Sins were forgiven in the waters of baptism because this is where the believing sinner expressed his faith in Jesus Christ.

 - Faith was not expressed in circumcision as the Judaizers argued.

 - Faith was not expressed in perfect obedience as the legalists and Pharisees claimed.

 - Faith was not expressed in the discovery of secret knowledge or loyalty to certain church leaders as the Gnostic teachers taught.